michaelmosmann/silk/userguide/scopes.md

 * one instance per exact `Type` (of the receiving/parent instance)
 * ...

-The `Scope` takes the role of a factory that creates `Repositories`.
+The `Scope` takes the role of a factory that creates `Repository`s.
 Each `Injector` has a single `Repository` per `Scope`.
 So scopes are stateless and should be JVM singletons (constants).
 All state is held inside the repositories - once per injector.
 It is up to a `Repository` to manage the instances (the state) in the way that is appropiate for the `Scope` they have been created from.

 ## Overview
 All `Scope`s that come with the framework are contained in the `Scoped` util class.

-## Bindings
+## Scoping of Bindings
-When binding the `Scope` is the first statement given by `per(Scope)`.
+In a binding declaration the `Scope` is the first statement given by `per(Scope)`.
 Most of the time the part is left out whereby the default - one instance per application - is used.
 When used you can make blocks of all binds in the same scope like in the below example:

 {% highlight java %}